 All of this reveals the need for holistic climate mitigation policies that acknowledge the basic principle of ecology: everything is interconnected.
 The fact that green growth thinking fails to see this, shows the reductinstim and short termism of it.
 In essence, green growth thinkers reason from within a ‘carbon tunnel’.

 Capitalism’s growth logic is in direct opposition to making the transition to a genuinely sustainable world economy as fast as possible.
 Putting negative-emission technologies as the basis of the global climate mitigation agenda is an unjust and high-stakes gamble and is not an ecologically coherent approach to the crisis we face.
 Degrowth scholars acknowledge this, and instead call for a post-growth climate mitigation agenda that is aligned with how our planet’s natural systems work and that is grounded in empirical reality.
 Only then, can we genuinely speak about a ‘sustainable economy’.

 Future Thought Leaders is a democratic space presenting the thoughts and opinions of rising Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.
-This article has also been published on Uneven Earth.
+This article has also been published on Commons Network.

-Winne van Woerden works at Commons Network, an Amsterdam-based think-thank for the social and ecological transition.
-She holds an MSc in Global Health from the University of Maastricht and is currently pursuing a second masters in Degrowth: Policy, Economy and Ecology at the Autonomous University of Barcelona.
-She is particularly interested in heterodox economic thinking and practices and its relation to planetary health and human well-being.
+Winne van Woerden works at Commons Network, an Amsterdam-based think-thank.
+She holds an MSc in Global Health from the University of Maastricht and a master's candidate in Degrowth: Policy, Economy and Ecology at the Autonomous University of Barcelona.